calaldees/blog/skills/presenting.md

     * or any other superfluous word
     * You are on a word budget.
 Ration your words!
     * "All you have to do" or "Simply" should be banned.
 These trivialise a subject.
+    * Stop asking of things are "ok" cons.
+Deliberate request for a response and pause sufficiently if needed.
 * Keep to time
 * Projection Tech
     * Raise font size (ctrl+=)